Rodrigues-Gustavo/Timer-App/README.md

 The goal with this project was to better develop my Frontend Developer skills and solidify my knowledge in React and Typescript.
 </br></br>
-The challenge is to implement an e-commerce for the sale of mugs and t-shirts that should have the following functionalities:
+The challenge is to create a timer and it should have the following functionalities:
 </br></br>
 ✅do not allow user to start counting without having defined name and task time</br>
 ✅list task history</br>